 Shelter 1: This shelter, the larger of the two, is near the pool.
 The shelter has a universally accessible ramp and is atop a hill.
 It accommodates 32 people under its room; there's seating for another 30 people on the deck surrounding the shelter.
 The picnic area as whole is not reserved, and the general public is permitted to use the other tables around the shelter.

 Shelter 2: This shelter, the smaller of the two, is a distance from the parking area along Potomac.
-No vehicles allowed.
+No vehicle access allowed.
 All guests will need to walk there.
-(One vehicle is allowed access for only drop-off and pick-up.
-A pass from the contact station is required for access.)
 The shelter accommodates 32 people under the shelter.
-The picnic area as whole is not reserved, and the general public is permitted to use the other tables around the shelter.
+The picnic area as whole is not reserved, and the general public is permitted to use tables near the shelter.

 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a cancellation fee.